AriFordsham/GHCWiki/commentary/compiler/integrated-code-gen.md

   - Each proc point gets its own procedure.
 1. Code layout: `LGraph Instrs -> [String]`

-  - A reverse postorder depth-first traversal simultaneously converts the graph from to sequential code and converts each instruction into an assembly-code string: **Assembly code ahoy**!
+  - A reverse postorder depth-first traversal simultaneously converts the graph to sequential code and converts each instruction into an assembly-code string: **Assembly code ahoy**!

 ### Machine-dependence